I am Anja, and thank you for visiting!

 2017 was a poor travel year, as work took over life in a way I did not really have in mind, but one drastic job swap later, I had a little free time and managed a (cheap) week of backpacking in Israel

 By the end of 2017 the need for another outing, however short, led to three days in Budapest

 And 2018?
-We visited two new countries (Armenia and Georgia) and I am daydreaming about where to go in summer – reality is, we’ll probably move house and I’ll go up and down the A10 Motorway but we’re excited about a new home, and later in the year, Austria.
-Considering I wasn’t going to go anywhere last year, I think I might squeeze in a short trip or two or at least come up with a few lovely places to see in my home state!
+We visited two new countries, Armenia and Georgia, and I am daydreaming about where to go in summer.
+The reality look somewhat different.
+I hope to move house, and summer really is too good here, no need to go away, plus upgrading our home will eat our funds in a way I have rarely experienced before.
+I have booked a very cheap flight to Bucharest later in the year and I am dreaming about re-visiting Japan.
+Considering I wasn’t going to go anywhere last year, I think I might squeeze in a short trip or two or at least come up with a few lovely places to see in my home state.